 The school week runs Monday-Friday, 8:15 am to 3:00 pm.

-Because our school population fluctuates, our students are eager to reach out to new friends, and most new students feel at home in no time.
-After an individual orientation to ISA, new students are welcomed by current students who serve as their ambassadors to ISA.
+Our students are eager to reach out to new friends, and most new students feel at home in no time.
+After an individual orientation to ISA, new students are welcomed by current students who serve as their ambassadors to ISA as buddy's.

 ISA counsellors, administrators, and PTO have established programmes to assist with transition needs of students, parents and teachers, both upon arrival and when moving on.